Flow-Opt: Scalable Centralized Multi-Robot Trajectory Optimization with Flow Matching and Differentiable Optimization: Method

 \subsubsection{Flow Network Architecture}

-Our architecture processes noised joint trajectories represented here as $\boldsymbol{\xi}_{t} \in \mathbb{R}^{n_{\xi} \times n \times n_d}$, where $n_{\xi}$ denotes the order of polynomial basis functions used for representing the trajectories, $n$ is the number of robots, $n_d$ represents the workspace dimension (2D or 3D), and $t \in [0, 1]$ indicates the flow timestep.
+Our flow network processes noisy joint trajectories represented as $\boldsymbol{\xi}_{t} \in \mathbb{R}^{n_{\xi} \times n \times n_d}$, where $n_{\xi}$ denotes the order of polynomial basis functions used to represent the trajectories, $n$ is the number of robots, $n_d$ represents the dimension of the workspace (2D or 3D), while $t \in [0, 1]$ indicates the flow timestep.
 These trajectories are derived through the noise perturbation process described in Eq. \eqref{eq:flow_interp}.
 The model employs a Diffusion Transformer (DiT) as a backbone.

+The patchification layer is used to tokenize $\xi_t$ for downstream attention blocks.
+It consists of a single CNN with a kernel size and stride $(1, n_d)$, taking $n_{\xi}$ input channels and producing $D$ output channels.
+This operation aggregates all state dimensions of a single robot into one embedding while explicitly avoiding any mixing across robots.
+Simultaneously, it maps the trajectory coefficient dimension $n_{\xi}$ to the model embedding dimension $D$, producing one token per robot.
+The output of the convolution is then reshaped and collapsed into $\xi_{t}^{'} \in \mathbb{R}^{S \times D}$.
+These tokens are then passed to the DiT backbone, where inter-robot interactions are modeled via self-attention layers rather than through the convolution operator.
+The same structure is used for the initialization network.

-We employ a CNN based encoder that takes in $\boldsymbol{\xi}_{t}$ and performs a patchification \cite{Peebles2022ScalableDM} to convert it into a sequence $\boldsymbol{\xi}_{t}^{'} \in \mathbb{R}^{S \times D}$ of length $S$ and dimension $D$. $S$ and dimension $D$ are tunable model hyperparameters controlling the sequence length and embedding dimension, respectively.
-We add to $\boldsymbol{\xi}_{t}^{'}$ sinusoidal positional embeddings to preserve spatial-temporal relationships.
-Concurrently, the scalar timestep $t$ is encoded into a $D$-dimensional vector $\mathbf{t}^{'} \in \mathbb{R}^{D}$ using the same sinusoidal embedding scheme, enabling the model to condition on the flow matching process timing.
+$S$ and dimension $D$ are tunable model hyperparameters that control the sequence length and the embedding dimension, respectively.
+We add sinusoidal positional embeddings to $\boldsymbol{\xi}_{t}^{'}$ to preserve spatial-temporal relationships.
+The scalar timestep $t$ is encoded into a $D$-dimensional vector $\mathbf{t}^{'} \in \mathbb{R}^{D}$ using the same sinusoidal embedding scheme, enabling the model to condition on the flow matching process timing.